Shane MacGowan would "wave his willy" at passing trains from Bono's house

 “Bono was very patient,” she said.
 “We had the police round all the time because Shane kept setting off the alarm.
 Eventually, he asked us to move out.”

-Elsewhere in the interview, MacGowan discussed the early days of The Pogues” “Everything was exciting.
+Elsewhere in the interview, MacGowan discussed the early days of The Pogues: “Everything was exciting.
 The first time we stayed in a hotel and discovered room service — that was exciting.
 We took Irish music and speeded it up a bit, which you can hear in A Pair of Brown Eyes — exciting.
 It changed our lives.
 But going around America got to be a real drag.”

 MacGowan recently published a book of his artwork and writing, The Eternal Buzz And The Crock Of Gold.
 The artwork is being featured in an exhibition of the same name at the Andipa Gallery in Knightsbridge, London, which opened today (October 12) and lasts until October 29.
 According to The Independent, his work is expected to sell for over £30,000.